 Fenugreek seed supplements are available as a powder or as a concentrated liquid extract.

-If you’re unsure, consult your healthcare provider before adding any supplements to your routine.
+If you’re unsure, consult a healthcare professional before adding any supplements to your routine.

 If you’re planning to use fenugreek topically, soak a few tablespoons of the seeds in water for a few hours or overnight.
 This will create a gelling effect.